jpverkamp/blog/content/reviews/2024-12-31-year-in-reviews.md

 This year, I'm at 450 wins (34%), so right about the same as last year.

-Of all of those games, I won 536 (35%) of them, which isn't at all shabby.

 I played the most in March-May and again in August-September, but nothing dramatically different.

 ## Steam Games